Vasi012/ELITE-Luxury-Cars/README.md

 *The About Us page was tested using WAVE*

-*We can observe that there are not any erors and the contrast ratio are meet with success*
+*We can observe that there are not any errors, and the contrast ratio are meet with success*

 ![about us](https://user-images.githubusercontent.com/96884287/155609960-abc88eeb-0770-4c3e-a55c-852f4b511456.png)